aurls/manitoba/README.md

-# Predicting IBM Employee Attrition with Machine Learning
+# IBM Employee Attrition Prediction using Machine Learning

-The work is devoted to building the classification model for predicting employee attrition.
+The work is devoted to building a classification model for predicting employee attrition in IBM.

 Original dataset provided by IBM on [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).